amunrarara/Gondolla/Outline of the Fictional Universe.md

 It is then said that these divinities used [[The Átma]] to craft dwellings, fashion for themselves bodies, and give form to their Realms.
 The creations of The Atma were made of a force called [[Ádmata]], thus the realm is called.

 But unto the dweling place of [[Míro]], a terrible destruction began.
 For [[Míro]] wished for a private Realm by which no other divinity could see, nor touch.
-Míro tinkered with [[The Átma]], and through their experiments, created [[Shaddāh]], Primeval Shadow. [[Shaddāh]] was an unstable force, and immediately turned every creation of Admata into a frozen, lifeless shadow.
+Míro tinkered with [[The Átma]], and through their experiments, created [[Shaddāh - Primeval Void]], Primeval Shadow. [[Shaddāh - Primeval Void]] was an unstable force, and immediately turned every creation of Admata into a frozen, lifeless shadow.

 Shaddáh spread out across all of the Realms of Admata, until finally naught was left unfrozen.